ece106/tomatocan/README.md

 For minitest methods https://guides.rubyonrails.org/testing.html

-### LISA'S RULES THAT SHE THOUGHT WERE OBVIOUS BUT APPARENTLY ARE NOT
+### LISA'S RULES THAT SHE THOUGHT WERE OBVIOUS

-• ThinQ.tv is not your toy app for your professor to give you a smiley face.
+- ThinQ.tv is not your toy app for your professor to give you a smiley face.
 ThinQ.tv is a business.
-If you do not believe in what we are accomplishing, you need to work for someone else.
+If you do not believe in what we are accomplishing, you shouldn't work here.
-• If you do not make a pull request every week or 2, you are wasting your time in your own corner with your own toy app.
+- If you do not make a pull request every 2 or 3 weeks, you are wasting your time in your own corner with your own toy app.
-• NEVER delete your .gitignore
+- NEVER delete your .gitignore
-• NEVER push secret keys to the internet.
+- NEVER push secret keys to the internet.
 People get fired for this!
-• ALWAYS look at your github pushes to make sure you didn't break everything with stupid typos or merge errors.
+- ALWAYS look at your github pushes to make sure you didn't break everything with typos or merge errors.
-• NEVER make a pull request that has broken stuff you're leaving for everyone else to clean up.
+- NEVER make a pull request that has broken stuff you're leaving for everyone else to clean up.
-• NEVER use the same database for test and development.
+- NEVER use the same database for test and development.
 You will lose ALL your date in your development database.
 This was mentioned already, but people still keep doing it.
-• Never put spaces in filenames.
+- Never put spaces in filenames.
 Do you ever put spaces in your variable names?
 No.
-• Never call anything on ThinQ.tv an event.
+- Never call anything on ThinQ.tv an event.
 These are Conversations.
-•